-FLORENT GILLET HALL
+FLORENT GILLET RESIDENCE HALL

-A coeducational residence for students, Florent Gillet Hall opened in 1958.
+A coeducational residence for students, Florent Gillet Residence Hall opened in 1958.
 The living areas are divided into suites, composed of two bedrooms, a bathroom and a study area.
-Florent Gillet Hall also contains a large community area for student events and a computer lab with 24-hour access on each floor.
+There is also a large community area for student events and a computer lab with 24-hour access on each floor.
+(Note: The residence hall is currently available to undergraduate students 17-25 years old only).